Andrew Shaffer: Background and career

 Shaffer attended the Iowa Writers' Workshop for a summer semester and studied comedy writing at Chicago's The Second City.
 He reviews books for RT Book Reviews, a magazine devoted largely to romance and erotic literature.
 He is also a columnist for the Huffington Post where he covers news within the publishing industry and reviews new book releases.

 Order of St. Nick

 Shaffer started the greeting card company Order of St. Nick after trying to find seasonal cards that expressed secular beliefs to send to atheists during the holidays.
 CBS's The Early Show featured Order of St. Nick's Depressing Times cards as one of the most prominent examples of the 'Great Depression chic' trend in 2009.

 Fifty Shames of Earl Grey

 Shaffer wrote Fifty Shames of Earl Grey under the pen name "Fanny Merkin."
 Fifty Shames of Earl Grey is a parody of E. L. James' popular trilogy, Fifty Shades of Grey.
 Publishers Weekly suggested "The parody brings to life all of the arguments for and against 50 Shades, including the feminist concerns, portrayal of BDSM, roots in Twilight fan-fiction, and EL James's writing style."
-Fifty Shames of Earl Grey was a Goodreads choice 2012 semi-finalist.